Using vinyl is one of the most frequent techniques for decorating glass. This applies from decorating store windows to drinking glasses at home.

 - A piece of cloth – preferably cotton

-This equipment is all you need for a quick vinyl removal process, but even if you don’t have all of them at home right now, you can always find some substitutes that will help you get similar results.
+This equipment is all you need for removing vinyl decals.
+But even if you don’t have all of them at home right now, you can always find substitutes that will help get similar results.

 Does Permanent Vinyl Come Off Glass?

 Although most people believe permanent vinyl lettering can’t be taken off of glass, the truth is all the techniques we have mentioned above will work well and remove it within an hour.